kapteyn-astro/kapteyn/SPHINX/spectralbackground.rst

    \Delta \nu_b =\Delta \nu_e\sqrt{\frac{c-v_t}{c+v_t}}

-The reason that this formula does not contradict eq. :eq:`eq120` (where the indices seems to be swapped) is explained in note 2.
-Inserting the appropriate numbers:
+At first it seems that this contradicts eq. :eq:`eq120` (where the indices seems to be swapped), but this is not true because we changed the frame of the observer from Earth to the barycenter.
+The event was in E and it is observed in B.

 .. math::
    :label: eq150